rioak/Predicting-Recipe-Trends/README.md

 ## Framing the Problem

-In this project, our objective was to explore what variables would affect recipe complexity.
-In order to explore this idea, we built two regression models: a baseline linear regressor and a final decision tree regressor.
+In this project, our objective was to explore the factors influencing recipe complexity.
+We constructed two regression models: a baseline linear regressor and a final multilayer perceptron (MLP) regressor.

-The response variables for both of these models is complexity of the recipe, which we defined as the number of steps a recipe has.
-We believed that the number of steps was the best represenation for a recipe's complexity, because very simple recipe's (such as making a sandwhich) have a very low amount of steps (gathering ingredients and assembling the sandwhich).
-On the other hand, more complex recipe's(such as making a pizza) would have more steps(mixing ingredients, kneading dough, etc).
-The features used to predict the number of steps were the time the recipe took (in minutes), amount of calories, number of ingredients, and the year the recipe was released.
-Each of these features were hypothesized to have some kind of correlation with the number of steps in a recipe.
+The response variable in both models is the recipe complexity, which we defined as the number of steps required to complete the recipe.
+We selected the number of steps as a measure of complexity because simpler recipes tend to have fewer steps (such as making a sandwich), while more complex recipes involve multiple intricate steps (like making a pizza).
+Our hypothesis was that certain features would correlate with the number of steps in a recipe, and we aimed to investigate these relationships.

-The predictions made by the models were then scored based on the regression coefficient, with higher coefficients relating towhich features have the greatest impact on recipe complexity.
-We chose the regression coefficient as a grading metric over the RMSE, because number of steps is an integer that is hard to perfectly guess.
-Therefore the RMSE will tend to be much higher, implying poor correlations, whereas the regression coefficient will be normalized to a number between 0 and 1.
-The data that we used to build these models underwent a cleaning process detailed in <a href='https://rioak.github.io/Recipe-Complexity-Trends/'>this project's</a> data cleaning section and shown below (note that only the columns relevent to this project are shown):
+The features used to predict the number of steps were as follows:

+- Minutes: The duration of the recipe in minutes.
+- Calories: The estimated number of calories in the recipe.
+- Ingredients: The count of ingredients used in the recipe.
+- Year: The year when the recipe was released.

+We believed that these features could potentially provide insights into the recipe complexity.
+The models were trained to predict the number of steps based on these input features.

+To evaluate the models' performance, we utilized the regression coefficient as a scoring metric.
+The regression coefficient indicates the strength and direction of the relationship between each feature and the recipe complexity.
+We preferred this metric over the root mean square error (RMSE) since accurately predicting the exact number of steps can be challenging due to its discrete nature.
+By using the regression coefficient, we normalized the scores to a range between 0 and 1, facilitating comparison and interpretation of feature importance.

+Prior to training the models, the data underwent a thorough cleaning process, as outlined in the data cleaning section of this project (refer to <a href='https://rioak.github.io/Recipe-Complexity-Trends/'>this project's</a> data cleaning section).
+The relevant columns utilized in this project were retained for analysis.

+Both the baseline linear regressor and the final MLP regressor were fitted to the cleaned dataset.
+The models' predictions were evaluated based on their regression coefficients, allowing us to identify the features that exerted the most significant influence on recipe complexity.

+Please note that the complete details of the data cleaning process and the regression coefficient analysis can be found in the referenced project's documentation.

+The dataframe below represents the first 5 rows of the dataset we used:

 ```py
 print(unique_recipe.head().to_markdown(index=False))